-At the end of 2017, the Capital ratio of the Association was 104.6%, achieved through the retention of the net results during the last five years.
-The Association has continued to strengthen its capital base to be able to meet future developments with a capital surplus that reached 7.5 million EUR in 2017.
+At the end of 2019, the Capital ratio of the Association was 102.0%, achieved through the retention of the net results during the previous years.
+The decrease in the ratio is due to the loss the Association incurred in 2018.
+That loss was entirely offset in 2019.
+The capital base of the Association remained strong and sufficient to meet future developments with a capital surplus that reached 7.7 million EUR in 2019.